-- Relevant aspects of the current state of the local, neighbourhood area environment and their likely evolution without the Neighbourhood Development Plan are described.
-Acknowledgement to the information in the SA of the Local Plan (Core Strategy) is given, where relevant. - Environmental characteristics of the local, neighbourhood area, likely to be significantly affected are described, including areas wider than the physical boundary of the designated neighbourhood area, where it is likely to be affected by the Neighbourhood Development Plan. - Difficulties such as deficiencies in information or methods are explained.
+Relevant aspects of the current state of the local, neighbourhood area environment and their likely evolution without the Neighbourhood Development Plan are described.
+Acknowledgement to the information in the SA of the Local Plan (Core Strategy) is given, where relevant.

-· Section 1 and 6.
+Section 1 and 6.